Reloaded-Project/Reloaded.Hooks-rs/docs/arch/overview.md

 !!! note "Basic code relocation support is needed to [stack hooks](#hook-stacking)."

-To implement relocation for an architecture, set ``

 ## Hook Stacking

 !!! info "Hook stacking is the ability to hook a function multiple times."